Eugene Houdry: Between the wars

 By 1927, they had developed a 3-step process for a lignite-based fuel, using desulfurizing and catalysts for cracking.

 A major problem with Prudhomme's process was that the catalysts could not be reclaimed.
 The surface of the catalyst quickly became coated with a layer of carbon or coke and became less effective.

-By 1927, having testing hundreds of catalysts, Houdry had focused on naturally occurring Fuller's earth.

-Houdry determined that it could be processed to obtain a purer aluminosilicate catalyst, which could be successfully regenerated under certain conditions.
+There was already some work in this problem, e. g. in a 1917 patent alumina was suggested as a catalyst for oil cracking.
+By 1927, having tested hundreds of catalysts, Houdry had focused on naturally occurring Fuller's earth.
+He determined that it could be processed to obtain a purer aluminosilicate catalyst, which could be successfully regenerated under certain conditions.

-By 1927 Houdry was able to get initial support from the French government to build a pilot gas plant in St. Julien de Peyrolas.
+By 1927 Houdry was able to get initial support from the French government to build a pilot gas plant in Saint-Julien-de-Peyrolas.
 It began production in June 1929, and ceased production in 1930.
 Although the process was successfully demonstrated, it was expensive and yields were lower than predicted.
 Houdry was unable to get ongoing support from the French government or from French companies to produce the new fuel.

-Approaches to the French Saint Gobain Company and the Anglo-Iranian Oil Company were unsuccessful.
+Approaches to the French Saint-Gobain Company and the Anglo-Iranian Oil Company were unsuccessful.

 Moving to America

 Unable to get backing for new fuels in France, Houdry turned to the United States, where his efforts were more successful.

 Houdry moved from France to America in 1930.
 He settled in Paulsboro, New Jersey, where he formed the Houdry Process Corporation in 1931.

 As discussed in more detail below (See Inventions), Houdry worked with the American oil companies, Socony Vacuum and Sun Oil to develop pilot plants for improved fuels.
-The first full-scale “Houdry unit” was opened in Marcus Hook in 1937.
+The first full-scale "Houdry unit" was opened in Marcus Hook in 1937.
 By 1942, 14 Houdry fixed-bed catalytic units were producing high-octane aviation fuel for the armed forces.